kyma-project/website/content/blog-posts/2021-12-03-release-notes-2.0/index.md

 ### {Area name and a brief issue description}

 > Describe related known issues here.
 Add a link to a GitHub issue for tracking purposes, if applicable.

-## Fixed security vulnerabilities

-> Describe any solved security vulnerability issues related to the Kyma project.
-Provide a short issue description, its calculated risk assessment, and a link to the pull request that solves the issue.
-You can also include a GitHub link to the issue itself.
-The calculated risk assessment is provided in each issue of the [Security Vulnerability](https://github.com/kyma-project/kyma/issues/new?template=security-vulnerability.md) type created on Github.

-### {Area name}

-> Describe related security fixes here.